karanicolaslab/PROTAC_ternary/README.md

 The `-extra_res_fa ligand1.params ligand2_params` will be the same as the initial docking submission at the beginning of the pipeline

-Now, calculate the median interface score the minimized skeletons using;
+Now, calculate the median interface score the minimized skeletons using:

 ```python ppi_skeleton_median.py```

 The output will be `skeleton_median.txt`, which contains a summary of minimization scores for the decoy skeletons